plengqui/SportidentTinymesh/blog/2017-11-01_tried_making_rs232_work.md

 # Failed attempt at making RS232 work in place of SRR
-Tried to use my "MAX3232 RS232 Serial Port To TTL Converter Module Male DB9 COM ME" as serial input to the teensy instead of the SRR module.
+Tried to use my [MAX3232 RS232 Serial Port To TTL Converter Module Male DB9 COM ME](https://www.ebay.com/itm/RS232-Serial-Port-To-TTL-Converter-Module-MAX3232-DB9-Connector-With-Cable-MO-/152193124831) as serial input to the teensy instead of the SRR module.
 Did not work.
 Teensy reads only gibberish on the serial input, regardless of whether a punch is made or not.

 Setup:
 RS232 Sportident station connected to my "MAX3232 RS232 Serial Port To TTL Converter Module Male DB9 COM ME".